5 Reasons Your Business Needs an Incident Response Plan (+ Free Template!)

 Don’t Be the Next Company Sending Out a Notice of Data Breach Letter

+Why do so many companies fail to take data security seriously?
 From what we have seen, companies fail to take data cybersecurity seriously enough for the following reasons:

 • They believe that ensuring compliance with a security framework, such as FISMA or NIST, is enough.